 Elaine and I were very close.
 In 1971, we published 'Why Are There No Great Women Painters' in ARTnews, our response to Linda Nochlin's article 'Why Have There Been No Great Women Artists?'
 Elaine was very bright, but she refused to acknowledge that women artists had a problem being recognized.
-She was married to the greatest painter of that age, which I think affected her perception.
-I knew of so many female painters who weren't getting their dues.
+She was married to the greatest painter of that age, which offered to bring it to Judson Church.
+They particularly liked Gertrude Stein there and my work is nothing like her's but, in

 I had been practising for as long as many of the men of pop, but I did like a lot of their work.
-When I first met Roy work.
+When I first met Roy Lichtenstein, in Provincetown, he showed me some paintings that he'd done as a teacher.
+I thought they were quite dull but, then, beginnings sometimes are; when we reconnected years later, through the art dealer Ivan Karp, I really appreciated his work.
 I like painting that's clean, with the lines well delineated, and the idea immediately obvious.

-Lichtenstein, in Provincetown, he showed me some paintings that he'd done as a teacher.
-I thought they were quite dull but, then, beginnings sometimes are; when we reconnected years later, through the art dealer Ivan Karp, I really appreciated his